skip to main content

 Mini Blogs

-As a woman who happens to be an Engineer, I am quite invested in promoting engineering opportunities to others, as well as the next generation, and therefore have become a STEM ambassador through the company scheme as well as an I&D representative.
+As a woman who happens to be an engineer, I am quite invested in promoting engineering opportunities to others, as well as the next generation, and therefore have become a STEM ambassador through the organisation scheme as well as an I&D representative.
 I have also achieved professional registration with the Institute of Engineering and Technology (IET) through line manager encouragement and support.
-I appreciate that the company strives to make gender equality better in male dominated professions, as well as other diversity areas, even if they don't get it right all the time, it is a journey I am proud to be part of.
+I appreciate that the organisation strives to make gender equality better in male dominated professions, as well as other diversity areas, even if they don't get it right all the time, it is a journey I am proud to be part of.

 LGBTQ+ Network